theSage21/jaypore_ci/docs/source/index.rst

 you can call your folders/files anything but you'll need to make sure they match everywhere.

-1. Create a directory called *cicd* in the root of your repo.
+1. Create a file *cicd/config/main.py* in your repo.
-2. Create a file *cicd/pre-push.sh*
-3. Create a file *cicd/cicd.py*
-4. Update your repo's pre-push git hook so that it runs the *cicd/pre-push.sh* file when you push.
-    1. Git hook should call `cicd/pre-push.sh`
-    2. After setting environment variables `cicd/pre-push.sh` calls `cicd/cicd.py` inside a docker container having JayporeCI installed.
-           You can use `arjoonn/jci` if you don't have anything else ready.
-    3. `cicd/cicd.py` will run your jobs within other docker containers.
+2. Add the activation command to your *.git/hooks/pre-push* file.

-Your entire config is inside `cicd/cicd.py`.
+Your entire config is inside `cicd/config/main.py`.
 Edit it to whatever you like!
 A basic config would look like this:

 .. code-block:: python